thomd/slugify/README.md

-# Bash Command: Slugify
+# slugify

-Slugify is a bash command that converts filenames and directories to a web friendly format.
+`slugify` is a bash command that converts filenames and directories to a web friendly format.

+    > slugify
+    usage: slugify [-acdhintuv] source_file ...
+       -a: remove spaces immediately adjacent to dashes
+       -c: consolidate consecutive spaces into single space
+       -d: replace spaces with dashes (instead of default underscores)
+       -h: help
+       -i: ignore case
+       -n: dry run
+       -t: treat existing dashes as spaces
+       -u: treat existing underscores as spaces (useful with -a, -c, or -d)
+       -x: remove special character: ()'
+       -v: verbose

 ## Install